bentoml/BentoML/docs/source/frameworks/easyocr.rst

 EasyOCR
 -------

-| Build OCR with no code
-| EasyOCR is the easiest way to build your custom OCR solution with just a few images - `Source <https://github.com/JaidedAI/EasyOCR>`_

 Users can now use EasyOCR with BentoML with the following API: :code:`load`, :code:`save`, and :code:`load_runner` as follow:

 .. code-block:: python